 4. Studying While On Social Media

 Distractions are everywhere nowadays with the help of our smartphones.
 Facebook, Twitter, and Instagram are the worst during your study time.
 Every 5 minutes is spent checking the latest update on your feeds.
 If you had created an hour session of study, then it will seem like five minutes.
 Your level of productivity is affected the most by these distractions which will gravely affect your results.
 You will find yourself with little time for studying.
 Hence, all your assignments will be done in a hurry.
-Such a task will be full of errors and plagiarism because you will not have time to run it through a free plagiarism checker.
 To get rid of this awful habit, start a new one of switching off all your devices during study time.
 It may prove difficult, but with time you will learn to do it.

 5. Stressed Up When You Fail

 Failure is a natural process of life.
 It is never about the defeat but about the action that follows after you’ve failed.
 It is such an awful habit that every time you fail, you become stressed or angry.
 Even the best students do have these moments.
 But because of their high levels of confidence, they always handle failures more gracefully knowing that there is a next time.
 Disappointments should not knock you down and take away your spirit.
 Follow up with your professor and find out what you did wrong and the ways you can change to attain better grades next time.

 Skipping classes is a common habit in schools that students have developed.
 Making sure that you attend all the classes is your highest responsibility in school.
 It is ironic to expect to have good grades and lack a high level of discipline to sacrifice a few hours of your day to attend to all your classes.
 More time goes to waste when you are copying the notes, asking around about what you missed and reading to catch up with your classmates.
 You should make attending all your classes a non-negotiable habit before anything else.

 7. Studying With the Wrong Group of People